sabeelmansuri/Epigenomics/README.md

 #### Computational Analysis
 One of the key benefits of this technique is that it's fairly light on dry-lab analysis.
 Though results are generally more qualitative and inexact, it is a far simpler and easier protocol than bisulfite sequencing.

 However, there have been attempts to increase the quantitative power of the assay.
 A data analysis pipeline in R was developed to take signal intensity data of the microarrays and run various normalizations and to quantify the differences.
-This pipeline, hoever, is *not* packaged as a tool, but contains a series of computational steps in R that are beyond the scope of this introductory epigenomics lesson.
+This pipeline, however, is *not* packaged as a tool, but contains a series of computational steps in R that are beyond the scope of this introductory epigenomics lesson.
 The detailed paper, however, is linked [here](https://academic.oup.com/bioinformatics/article/24/9/1161/207143) for reference.

 ### Review of DNA Methylation Analysis Techniques
 As mentioned before, bisulfite sequencing generally provides more quantifiably solid results than the HELP assay, but also requires greater wetlab and computational power.<sup>5</sup> Indeed, the computational tools for bisulfite sequencing are plentiful, and will generate robust analyses.
 However, the HELP assay provides a great low-effort alternative for determining DNA methylation levels in a generic context.